runeh/resolve-ts-types/README.md

 # resolve-ts-types

+## todo

+- find the symbols to print properly.
+Or do better string replace

+## intro

 Take some typescript code that contains `type x = <something>` amd resolve what `<something>` is.
 For example, given this: